merces/hem-hashes/README.md

 # Hashes

-This is a simple [HIEW](https://hiew.ru) module (HEM) to calculate common hashes for files and blocks in HIEW.
+[HIEW](https://hiew.ru) External Module (HEM) to calculate MD5, SHA-1, and SHA-256 hashes of files and blocks.

 ## Installation